 Energy Audits and Auditing Standards

-There are three types of energy audit, each being increasingly sophisticated, from the simplest to complex:
+There are essentially three types or levels for an energy audit, each type would be increasingly more sophisticated, from the simplest to complex:

 - Walk Through Audit Energy Audit